SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 var apiInstance = new SkilClient.DefaultApi();

+var modelHistoryServerId = "modelHistoryServerId_example"; // String | Process GUID of the model history server.
+Run `$SKIL_HOME/sbin/skil processes` in a console to find out the model history server GUID.

 var exampleEntity = new SkilClient.ExampleEntity(); // ExampleEntity | The example to add to the minibatch